When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

 - chopping, shredding, slicing vegetables (especially great for onions - no more crying!)

 - apple cabbage salad (made super easy with the shredder attachment)

 - granola bars

-- creamy cauliflower mash
+- dairy free cauliflower mash

 WHAT TO AVOID: Food processors don't do well with liquids.
-So, avoid putting smoothies or soups in there.
-(Unless you love a good food tornado in the middle of your kitchen.)
+So, avoid putting smoothies or soups in there, unless you love a good food tornado in the middle of your kitchen.

 Best Foods for Blenders